Omniblox/Eagle-Loader/README.md

 You may also toggle connector and ghost visibility with `brd.viewConnectors( true )` and `brd.viewGhosts( true )`.
 Ghosts are approximations of certain mounted devices on the PCB.

 For more details and examples, consult the API documentation in `docs/` and the examples folders.

+## Future Development

+The following improvements would be most useful:

+* Generate full bump and specular map passes as well as color.
+* Generate texture maps using `<signal>` elements, rather than collections of components.
+This will allow the script to correctly layer copper traces, connect to ground planes, and process orphans.
+* Ensure that copper polygons may fuse properly with pads according to EAGLE rules.
+* Investigate the method whereby thermals are generated.
+Does it involve `<pin>` elements?
+* The current board edges are defined by wire cuts.
+If these are not present, no bounds will be generated.
+A `<polygon>` element tagged as OUTLINES may be a valid alternative, but this has not been implemented or tested yet.
+* Text orientation is sometimes different to physical board samples.
+* Gold coating is not interpreted.